MicroEJ/docs/VEEPortingGuide/uiCco.rst

 Overview
 """"""""

-The aim of this part is to facilitate the MicroUI Painter classes implementation:
+This part aims to facilitate the MicroUI Painter classes implementation:

 1. It manages the synchronization with the Graphics Engine (see ``LLUI_DISPLAY_requestDrawing()``).
 2. It checks the drawing parameters: clip, opacity, thickness, fade, image status, etc.